Sonicscrubbertm Builds On Social Media Success With Rebrand & Range Expansion

 SonicScrubber powers a range of brush heads for different cleaning tasks.
 Oscillating 10,000 times per minute, the brushes clean up to 25 times faster than manual scrubbing.
 This has earned the product over 30,000 positive online reviews, including glowing endorsements from cleaning experts and influencers.

-Anna-Louisa , a home interior and cleaning influencer with over 3.6 million Instagram followers, said:“SonicScrubber has been a staple gadget in my cupboard for years.
+Cleaning influencer Anna-Louis recently told her 3.6 million Instagram followers,“SonicScrubber has been a staple gadget in my cupboard for years.
 With its multiple attachments, I can use it for so many cleaning jobs including grout, taps, the washing machine drawer, dishwasher filter and more.
 I wouldn't be without mine!”

-Cleaning guru Mrs Hinch swears by her SonicScrubber too, regularly sharing with her 5 million followers how she uses it to keep her beautiful home sparkling clean.
+Cleaning guru Mrs Hinc swears by her SonicScrubber too, regularly sharing with her 5 million followers how she uses it to keep her beautiful home sparkling clean.

 The new SonicScrubber range features four new cleaning systems, developed with feedback from its 2 million existing users, to build on the brand's social media success: